maevadevs/Go-Developer-Foundation/05-Interfaces/readme.md

 }
 ```

-- However, the functionalities in the following functions are not specifically tied to a bot type
+- **However, the functionalities in the following functions are not specifically tied to a bot type**
-  - We could generalize them with any other types of *things* that are similar
-  - In part, this is what Interfaces resolve: Makes it easier to re-use codes in our codebase

 ```go
 func printGreeting(eb englishBot) {